 Amber Wilson is NHSA’s AIM CCI Program Coordinator.
 She received her degree from Winthrop University and began her career in maternal and child health in the WIC program where she was a nutritionist, Certified Lactation Counselor and managed a team of nutritionists, peer counselors and Registered Dietitians.
 After spending several years at WIC, she transitioned into a community/rural health setting where she provided lactation education and support, delivered chronic disease prevention and management programs, assisted with the implementation of policy, systems and environmental changes related to childhood obesity in the school setting, and coordinated COVID-19 sites.
 She is passionate about maternal and child health and recently obtained her certification as an International Board Certified Lactation Consultant.
 During her free time, she enjoys listening to music, cooking and watching documentaries.

-Iman Newsome, BSN, MPH, is the Program Coordinator for the Supporting Healthy Start Performance Project (SHSPP) grant.
+Iman Newsome, BSN, MPH, is the Program Manager for the Supporting Healthy Start Performance Project (SHSPP) grant.
 She is a full-spectrum doula and childbirth educator in the Washington, DC, area and has been holding space and supporting people through a variety of reproductive health experiences for the last seven years.

 Iman first fell in love with maternal health after discovering her passion for birth and the postpartum period after her maternity health clinicals.
 Years later, she still finds herself immersed in the work toward healthy and positive birthing outcomes and strives towards cultivating safe birthing spaces within hospital and out of hospital settings.
 Her additional passions include advocacy, inclusion and evidence-based practices.
 This, coupled with her commitment for maternal health, has guided her to becoming a public health practitioner by obtaining her Master of Public Health in Global Health Leadership from Trinity Washington University, with the aim of becoming one of the many change agents that collectively bridge the gaps in maternal care on individualized and organizational levels.